Levelset raises $30 million to improve money management for contractors in construction – TechCrunch

 So he built Levelset to be that service.

-Now the company has closed on $30 million in financing from Horizons Ventures, the investment firm backed by Li Ka-shing who is one of the world’s wealthiest billionaire property developers.
+Now the company has closed on $30 million in financing from Horizons Ventures, the investment firm backed by Li Ka-shing, who is one of the world’s wealthiest billionaire property developers.

-When Bart Swanson, an advisor to Horizons met Levelset through a mutual friend who did some investing around the New Orleans-based Tulane University ecosystem, he immediately felt it was an opportunity that Horizons investment committee would understand.
+When Bart Swanson, an advisor to Horizons, met Levelset through a mutual friend who did some investing around the New Orleans-based Tulane University ecosystem, he immediately felt it was an opportunity that the Horizons investment committee would understand.

 “This is a global issue,” says Swanson.
-“64 percent of construction businesses fail in their first five years because they have nowhere to turn for help,” when it comes to ensuring payment.
+“Sixty-four percent of construction businesses fail in their first five years because they have nowhere to turn for help,” when it comes to ensuring payment.

 For now, Levelset is focused on digitizing billing and payments and providing insights into who is actually on a job site and the responsibilities that those workers have on site, according to Wolfe.